Student examines eye on practice mannequin

 Clinical experience:

-Have at least two years (3,600 hours) of full-time clinical practice within the past five years.
+Have a minimum of 3,600 verified hours (approx. two years of full-time work) clinical practice as an RN, within the past five years.
+Hours must be completed by the application deadline.

 Registration and proof: